Damage to nervous tissue from direct injury by the infectious agent; or indirectly via microbial toxins, inflammatory response or immune-mediated.

 DDx tumour, resolving haematoma.
 If rim enhancement thick/irregular/nodular consider tumour or atypical infection (eg fungus).
 Other DDx: MS, radiation necrosis, subacute haematoma, thrombosed aneurysm, TB.
 Complete ring on NECT usually mets, uncommon in abscess or glioblastoma.
 Haemorrhage rare in acute abscess except toxoplasmosis.

 (Ependymitis).
 Isolated or as part of other infections eg meningitis.
 More common in neonatal meningitis, CMV.
 Ventriculomegaly, high T2/FLAIR in CSF and/or adjacent parenchyma, subependymal enhancement (characteristic, DDx lymphoma and other tumours), occasionally choroid plexus enhancement.
+May only have debris with no ependymal enhancement.
 May be bright on DWI if purulent.
 Occasional periventricular calcification after neonatal ventriculitis.

 Choroid plexus is a conduit for infection to brain.
 Usually associated with encephalitis, meningitis or ventriculitis, rarely isolated.
 Esp Nocardia and Cryptococcus.
 Normal choroid plexus is iso-intense/dense with calcification and enhancement; xanthogranulomatous change causes high DWI, FLAIR with less enhancement.